MarcoHassan/AWS-server-/README.md

 **Git/Github**

 To further facilitate collaboration we used Git and Github.
+As mentioned above the whole project can also be found there.

 ### Launch instance and connect to instance